 Bill of materials

-The 3 main componenets are:
+The 3 main components are:

 1. A small electric hydrogenerator (http://www.amazon.co.uk/Portable-Micro-hydro-Generator-Charger-Efficiency/dp/B00K74GPVM/ref=sr_1_2?ie=UTF8&qid=1449326254&sr=8-2&keywords=micro+hydro+generator) £9